Understanding And Supporting Employees With A Victim Mentality

 3. Encourage Responsibility: Encourage employees to take responsibility for their actions.
 This can help them feel more empowered and less like victims.

-4. Offer Support and Resources: Provide resources such as counselling or coaching to help employees overcome their victim mentality.
+4. Offer Support and Resources: Provide resources such as counseling or coaching to help employees overcome their victim mentality.

 5. Promote Work-Life Balance: A healthy work-life balance can help reduce stress and feelings of victimization.